 Stirling & Clackmannanshire

-The local authorities of Stirling and Clackmannanshire have agreed to establish and refine their Regional Partnership governance following Heads of Terms being agreed in May 2018 on a £90.2 million City Region Deal.
-This will include roles for enterprise and skills agencies, education and skills providers, the third sector, and private sector and business leadership.
+The local authorities of Stirling and Clackmannanshire have agreed to establish and refine their Regional Partnership governance following the signing of the £90.2 million City Region Deal in February 2020 This will include roles for enterprise and skills agencies, education and skills providers, the third sector, and private sector and business leadership.

 Tay Cities Partnership